cmusphinx/pocketsphinx/README.md

 it, and there are a number of historical errors in the build system and API which needed to be corrected.

-The version number is strange because it needs to be greater than 5prealpha, and we will use proper [semantic versioning](https://semver.org/) from now on.
+The version number is strange because it needs to be there was a "release" that people are using called 5prealpha, and we will use proper [semantic versioning](https://semver.org/) from now on.

 **Please see the LICENSE file for terms of use.**